elchs/LetoDBf/Readme.txt

  Other default values in the distributed config file are choosen to satisfy most common first needs, can be hardend and optimzed on occasion.
- LetoDBf newbies then like to continue reading with section: 5.
+ LetoDBf newbies now like to continue reading with section: 5.
 How to work with the LetoDBf server.

       Currently following parameters exists ( default values are designated ).